 What are the minimum requirements for admission?

 Though we list minimum requirements, they do not ultimately determine admission.
-Our Graduate Committee takes into consideration not only test scores, but quality and number of biology courses, research interest, GPA, letters of recommendation, and personal statement.
+Our Graduate Committee takes into consideration quality and number of biology courses, research interest, GPA, letters of recommendation, and personal statement.

 Following are the general requirements:

-GPA of at least 3.0.
-An approximate total score of 300 for Verbal and Quantitative with a Written Analytical score of 3.5 and above.
-Although the University's minimum internet-based TOEFL for international applicants is 79/120, applicants admitted to our programs should score 90/120 or better.
+Applicants to our programs must have a firm grasp of general biological concepts and a GPA of at least 3.0.
+Although the University's minimum internet-based TOEFL for international applicants is 79/120, applicants admitted to our program should score 90/120 or better.
 We accept the IELTS as well.
 The University minimum is 6.5 and above.
-Applicants to our programs must also have a firm grasp of general biological concepts.

 Am I eligible to receive financial support?

 All applicants admitted to Ph.D. are offered full support as Graduate Teaching Assistants.
 This includes up to ten credit hours of paid tuition each semester (Fall and Winter) as well as a bi-weekly paycheck plus 12 months of health, vision, and dental insurance coverage.
 There are no additional forms to complete.
 International applicants are not required to provide a bank statement or affidavit of support since our letter of offer takes the place of financial documents.

 Master's students are not guaranteed support, but may be offered a teaching position in mid-July or early August.

 How will I know when my application is complete?

 You can logon to online application to review the checklist of documents received.
 As the application manager downloads documents, you will receive a personal message, informing you of what is still needed for your application to be complete.